 The students attend at least 12 seminar presentations at the Geophysical Institute, the KIT Department of Physics, and institutes of neighboring disciplines in earth sciences, at their choice (lists of current seminars are provided in the corresponding ILIAS-course).
 They gain an overview of major current research topics in the fields of these seminars.
 This way they broaden their understanding beyond their area of specialization.
 The students listen carefully to the presentations and make notes stating significant points of the presented subject as well as questions to be asked.
 They critically assess the consistency of the presentation within itself and with their existing knowledge.
-In the discussion of the presentation they ask appropriate questions to clarify apparent inconsistency or fill gaps of missing information.
+In the discussion of the presentation.
 After the seminar they discuss the contents and new information with fellow students and prepare a report including a short (5 to 10 lines) summary of the respective presentation.
 Further instructions are given in the corresponding ILIAS course.